How Game Devs Use Halloween To Revitalize Their Gamers In 2020

 What about a magic cape, hat, or even a makeup?
 Why not add some personalization?

-Actually, Kiloo went the further mile and created a whole new story dedicated to Halloween.
+Actually, Kiloo went the further mile and created a separate section on their website with games dedicated to Halloween.
 And here we come to the next point…

 Why limit yourself to only a few Halloween’ish in-game elements if you can thrill your players with a complex game campaign?
 Think about tournaments, themed characters, limited-time challenges and so on.

-Check Legendary - Game of Heroes: they’ve updated the icon and splash screen, sold heroes from past Halloweens, launched two events and announced it on Facebook:
+Check Legendary - Game of Heroes: they’ve updated the icon and splash screen, launched events and announced it on Facebook.
+This year, they’ll offer gamers to collect candies to unlock brand new Halloween content, get their names sealed on a card, and tend to their “very own Halloween Monster”.

 Having a Halloween campaign last for just a few days makes gamers even more excited about playing for this limited amount of time.
 They will open mobile games more often to make sure they haven’t missed anything.